WhiteboardCollab/team_project_requirements/README.md

 ## 10. Assumptions and Dependencies
 - Users will have a stable internet connection to support real-time collaboration.
 - The meeting platforms (Zoom/Teams) will continue to support third-party integrations.
+- Users will have basic familiarity with virtual meeting platforms and may vary in their experience with digital whiteboarding tools.

 ## 11. Glossary
-- **Collaborative whiteboarding**: A tool that allows multiple users to draw and annotate on a shared digital whiteboard in real time.
+- **Collaborative whiteboarding**: A tool that allows multiple users to draw and annotate on a shared digital whiteboard in real-time.
 - **User roles**: Permissions that define what actions a user can perform (e.g., presenter, editor, viewer).
 - **Latency**: The time delay between an action performed by a user and its reflection on other users' screens.